 Homely, supported vendors

-I cannot say how good (or bad) their monitoring is, as I never had any accidents that would trigger an alarm, and hopefully I will never know how good (or bad) their monitoring is.
-I can only say that out of all the security systems available in Norway, Homely’s monthly subscription fee is the lowest (in 2024 it was plain and simple 199 NOK per month, without cheeky offers like a “free” smart lock installation), and they are recognized by insurance companies, so you can get a discount on your house insurance too.
+I cannot say how good (or bad) their 24/7 monitoring is, as I never had any accidents that would trigger an alarm (except for when I forgot about the alarm and opened the balcony door during the night time, while the alarm was armed, and they called me right away), and hopefully I will never know how good (or bad) their monitoring is.
+I can only say that out of all the security systems available in Norway, Homely’s monthly subscription fee is the lowest (in 2024 it was plain 199 NOK per month, without cheeky offers like a “free” smart lock installation), and they are recognized by insurance companies, so you can get a discount on your house insurance too.
 They do overprice the devices/sensors though, so you can most likely find several of those cheaper in other places.

 The mobile application is okay, although looks like it’s not their own but a customized (re-styled) variant of Keyfree.
 The nimly application seems to be using the same.
-Or maybe there is some other common “parent” for all of them, but either way they definitely look the same.
+Or maybe there is some other common “parent” for all of them, but either way, they all definitely look the same.

 Surprisingly, there is no web-version, so you are limited to controlling it from the mobile application only.
 And by the way, there is no proper iPad version, it just uses the same iPhone application, which isn’t optimized for non-iPhone screens.